CedarvilleAsee/Columbot2017/README.md

   for a while, you should put your changes back onto github.
 Make sure you've committed all your changes.
 Then **push** your repository back up to github.

 That's all; I hope that didn't seem too complicated.
-You should definitely try to get good at using git; if you ever get involved with a team programming project in the future, you'll very likely have to use it again.
-It's good practice to use git even for personal projects as well.
-[https://git-scm.com/book/en/v2](The Git Book) is a great resource for learning how to use git.
-There are a lot of other features that git provides, but we will probably not need them for our purposes.

 ## Github

 Now that you now a little something about git, I'll explain how Github will tie